American Pregnancy Association

-American Pregnancy Association is a non-profit organization that is working to improve reproductive wellness through education.
+American Pregnancy Association is a non-profit anti-abortion organization that provides information on pregnancy and reproduction to pregnant people in order to discourage abortion.
 It is based in Irving, Texas, U.S.

 History

-American Pregnancy Association was founded in 1995 as America's Pregnancy Helpline by Mike and Annie Shaeffer.
+American Pregnancy Association was founded in 1995 as America's Pregnancy Helpline by Mike and Annie Sheaffer.

-Between 1995 and 2003, it worked as a helpline that provided information internationally to about 147,000 women and families.
+Between 1995 and 2003, it worked as a helpline that provided information internationally to about 147,000 women and families and encouraged pregnant people to not have abortions.

 In 2003, it was converted into a non-profit organization, named American Pregnancy Association.
-In addition, the organization operate an active website that provides information related to pregnancy and reproduction.
+It was led by the anti-abortion activist Brad Imler until 2019 when Imler left the organization to start a Christian adoption agency; it has since been led by Lynn Handley.
+In addition, the organization operates an active website that provides information related to pregnancy and reproduction.

+Controversy

+The Association's website has been called "rife with medically inaccurate information".

 The group has been labeled as an anti-abortion group by reporters and activists.